4 new-norms that SME-focused accountants should be ready post Covid-19

 Traditionally, most Malaysia SME companies uses desktop-based accounting software from traditional software providers.
 While some of the desktop-based software providers have upgraded their software with cloud functionalities, their offering currently still have certain limitations.

-In developed markets such as US, UK and Australia, their SMEs have been adopting Cloud-based accounting software even before the Covid-19 outbreak, with the more popular softwares being Xero and Quickbooks.
+In developed markets such as US, UK and Australia, their SMEs have been adopting Cloud-based accounting software even before the Covid-19 outbreak, with the more popular softwares being Xero.
 These cloud based accounting software have syncing functionalities which will enable them to link directly to certain banks, which would mean all the bank transactions can be imported into the accounting system automatically once approval is given.
 This will save a lot of time on data entries and allow the accountants to focus on more critical business areas.

 As of now, Xero have a strong presence in Singapore and Hong Kong and the growth rate for the rest of the emerging markets in South East Asia is very encouraging even before the Covid-19 outbreak.
 WeCorporate and our clients have begun migrating into Cloud-based accounting software and is a Xero certified partner.